2026 AdventHealth 400 predictions, odds, start time: NASCAR at Kansas picks, best bets by advanced model

 The Cup Series heads to Kansas Speedway this week for the 2026 AdventHealth 400, with Kyle Larson aiming for an unprecedented three-peat.
 The green flag for 2026 NASCAR at Kansas drops at 2 p.m.
 ET on Sunday, and last year's race remains Larson's most recent Cup Series victory.
 Chase Elliott prevailed at the fall NASCAR Kansas event, while Denny Hamlin is a four-time victor at Kansas Speedway.
 Tyler Reddick enters the AdventHealth 400 2026 atop the Cup Series standings, winning half of the eight events thus far.

 Larson is the +340 favorite in the latest NASCAR Kansas 2026 odds, with him coming off a third place last week.
-Hamlin follows at +430, with Christopher Bell at +500.
-Reddick is at +1000 to use in AdventHealth 400 bets, while Elliott is a +1500 longshot.
+Hamlin follows at +470, with Reddick at +500 and Christopher Bell at +550, while Elliott is a +1600 longshot.
 Before setting NASCAR DFS lineups, making AdventHealth 400 DFS picks or locking in NASCAR Kansas predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 Visit our DraftKings promo code review to see their latest offers and get started.